Library and Information Science Graduate Degree

 - A strong track record of post-graduation employment in libraries, nonprofits and corporations

-Continuously accredited by the American Library Association since 1926, the program is one of the most extensive ALA-accredited degree programs in the country.
+Continuously accredited by the American Library Association since 1926, the program is one of the most extensive ALA-accredited graduate degree programs in the country.
+(Read our recent accreditation presentation.)
 Our graduates have been named Librarian of the Year by Library Journal, New York Times Librarian of the Year, and garnered one of the American Association of Law Libraries’ most prestigious prizes for their energetic efforts to advance their field.

 The MLIS core curriculum emphasizes the theoretical foundation necessary to make your education one you can use to build on throughout your career.
 Students will use their understanding of systems design, information literacy, information architecture, usability and similar disciplines to make the information environments we interact with every day more useful and useable.
 Empowered to adapt to a growing and changing field, you will learn to use information as a tool for transformation in your personal and professional lives.